danielerapati/2years-oncall/PITCHME.md

 ---------------------

 Note:
-don't ask why it is happening, really don't ask it, it is not important right now, if you ask it you are going to spend an unknown amount of time on this question ...
+don't ask why it is happening, really don't ask it, it is **not important right now**, if you ask it you are going to **spend an unknown amount of time** on this question ...
-(this might involve looking for the little curious developer monkey in your brain and, gently but firmly, putting her or him back to sleep)
+(this might involve looking for the primal developer instinct in your brain and, gently but firmly, putting it back to sleep)

 +++
 Log as you go along